-If the Respondent has been notified pursuant to the Code and fails to respond within seven (7) Days of an initial request from the Director or designee for a meeting, the case may be resolved in the Respondent's absence through an In Absentia Resolution.
+If the Respondent fails to respond within seven (7) Days of an initial request from the Director or designee for a meeting, the case may be resolved in the Respondent's absence through an In Absentia Resolution.
 If the case is resolved through an In Absentia Resolution, the Respondent waives his/her right to a Hearing.
 The Director or designee will, in his/her professional judgment, make a determination on responsibility for any Formal Charge(s) and may specify any appropriate sanction(s).